Mark Grandison : Represented Artist

 Grandison's compositions will often limit the initial compositional resources, such as employing a motif of a few pitches as the basis for extended development.
-A childhood and youth exclusively absorbed in popular and jazz music inevitably filters its way into his rhythmic language.
+A childhood and youth absorbed in popular and jazz music often filters its way into his rhythmic language.
 Though strictly limiting his initial compositional resources this way, his music nevertheless aspires to create an experience that integrates a core of developmental rigour with a surface that is sensual and dramatic.

 Mark Grandison — current to October 2018